Primary Source Archives

 Gale Primary Sources contains full-text archives and digitized collections that provide researchers with firsthand biographical reference articles.

 The unique development of the United States as a country established through immigration from countries across the globe is reflected in the diversity of the subjects of American biographies.
-Stories of prominent Americans will include a wealth of different races, ethnicities, classes, and religions.
-Biographies of Americans through the twentieth century will often highlight a person’s ability to transform his or her life within the context of a society whose democratic principles and economic opportunities allowed for comparatively greater mobility and freedom, termed “the American Dream.”
+Stories of prominent Americans include a wealth of different races, ethnicities, classes, and religions.
+Biographies of Americans through the twentieth century will often highlight a person’s ability to transform their life within the context of a society whose democratic principles and economic opportunities allowed for comparatively greater mobility and freedom, termed “the American Dream.”

-American biographies are generally about well-known figures, such as the first U.S. president George Washington or famous writer Edgar Allan Poe.
+American biographies are generally about well-known figures, such as the first U.S. president, George Washington, or famous writer Edgar Allan Poe.
 While American biographies tend to focus on those who made notable contributions to American society, written accounts may also cover those who will go down in infamy, such as the notorious criminal Al Capone.

 From trending social issues to classic literature, Gale resources have you covered.
 Explore overviews, statistics, essay topics, and more or log in through your library to find even more content.